 Your pre-visit analysis will enable you to identify additional information you will need during the visit.
 If the program is already ABET-accredited, the program evaluator will receive a copy of the previous final accreditation statement for the program from the team chair.
-As a best practice, a PEV should complete the appropriate review forms (report and/or worksheet) prior to arriving on a site visit.
+As a best practice, a PEV should use the appropriate review forms (Program Evaluator Worksheet) to complete as much of the review as possible prior to arriving on a site visit.